-Ben Field is a Clinical Reader in Diabetes & Endocrinology at the University of Surrey and an honorary consultant endocrinologist at Surrey and Sussex Healthcare NHS Trust.
+Ben Field is an Associate Professor of Diabetes & Endocrinology at the University of Surrey and an honorary consultant endocrinologist at Surrey and Sussex Healthcare NHS Trust.
 He is also the Caldicott Guardian for the University of Surrey; the NIHR Kent, Surrey and Sussex (KSS) Clinical Research Network specialty lead for diabetes, metabolic and endocrine disorders, and Health Education England KSS Training Programme Director for Internal Medicine Training.
-His research interests include gut hormone physiology, drug development in type 2 diabetes, hypoglycaemia and self-management in type 1 diabetes, diabetic foot disease, clinical practice in vascular risk and thyroid disease, the measurement and management of risk in primary care, and the development and implementation of clinical guidelines.
-He is also helping to lead the Association of British Clinical Diabetologists COVID-19 and diabetes UK national audit.
+His research interests include gut hormone physiology, drug development in type 2 diabetes, hypoglycaemia and self-management in type 1 diabetes, diabetic foot disease, vascular disease, thyroid disease, prescribing in primary care, and the development and implementation of clinical guidelines.
+He is a member of the Academic Subcommittee of the Association of British Clinical Diabetologists (ABCD) and of the steering committees for ABCD national audits on COVID-19 and diabetes and on GLP-1 receptor agonists.

 Ben Field served as a British Army officer in the Royal Engineers before entering the Medical College of St Bartholomew's Hospital, where he gained a first class BMedSci and graduated in medicine with distinction.
 After specialist training at Guy's and St. Thomas' hospitals, he joined Imperial College London as an MRC clinical research training fellow, under the supervision of Prof Sir Steve Bloom FMedSci FRS, Dr Alison Wren FRCP and Dr Niamh Martin FRCP.
 His PhD was awarded for research into the physiological role of gut hormones in controlling appetite, energy expenditure and insulin secretion.